Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-Aluminium scandium nitride $\mathrm{Al}_{1-x}\mathrm{Sc}_x\mathrm{N}$ is the first demonstrated III-V ferroelectric semiconductor~\cite{fichtner_2019}.
-Subsequent studies have shown exceptional properties, including large remanent polarizations ($P_r \approx 165\,\mu\mathrm{C}/\mathrm{cm}^2$ \cite{wolff_2024}), nearly square polarization–electric field ($P-E$) hysteresis loops \cite{fichtner_2019}, and thermal stability up to $1100\,^\circ\mathrm{C}$ \cite{lslam_2021,guido_2023}.
-These features are ideal for nonvolatile memory and harsh-environment applications \cite{fichtner_2019,guido_2023}.
-However, their extremely high coercive field ($E_c$)---on the order of MV/cm, which is two to three orders of magnitude higher than conventional perovskite ferroelectrics \cite{wang_2020,hayashi_1993,pontes_2000}---has severely limited device endurance and energy efficiency.
-It is thus urgent to find pathways towards the reduction of $E_c$, which relies on the fundamental understanding of the polarization switching mechanism at the atomic scale.
+\textit{Introduction---}Aluminum scandium nitrides with varying Sc concentrations (i.e., $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$) are promising III-V semiconductors with experimentally demonstrated ferroelectricity \cite{fichtner_2019}.
+Subsequent studies have shown exceptional properties in $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$, including large remanent polarizations ($P_r \approx 165\,\mu\mathrm{C}/\mathrm{cm}^2$ \cite{wolff_2024}), nearly square polarization–electric field hysteresis loops \cite{fichtner_2019}, and thermal stability up to $1100\,^\circ\mathrm{C}$ \cite{lslam_2021}.
+These features are ideal for designing memory devices for harsh-environment applications~\cite{fichtner_2019,guido_2023}.
+Despite this, the exceptionally high coercive field ($E_c \sim \text{MV/cm}$) for polarization switching in $\text{Al}_{1-x}\text{Sc}_{x}\text{N}$ ferroelectrics---two to three orders of magnitude greater than conventional perovskite ferroelectrics \cite{wang_2020,hayashi_1993,pontes_2000}---severely limits their device endurance and energy efficiency.
+Discovering pathways to mitigate $E_c$ is therefore imperative, which relies on elucidating the atomistic polarization switching dynamics.

-There are two possible switching manners, that is, (1) the collective displacements of atoms toward a nonpolar intermediate state, and (2) a localized process involving, e.g., the nucleation and propagation of ferroelectric domain walls.
-Early density functional theory (DFT) studies on ideal wurtzite structures proposed that polarization reversal proceeds collectively via a nonpolar hexagonal transition state \cite{konishi_2016}.
-Later calculations identified a nonpolar intermediate state resembling a $\mathrm{\beta-BeO}$ configuration \cite{liu_2023}.
-Krishnamoorthy {\it et al.} subsequently proposed a column-by-column nucleation mechanism in Sc-rich AlN \cite{krishnamoorthy_2021}, while Lee {\it et al.} suggested that increasing Sc content may induce a transition from collective to localized switching mechanism \cite{lee_2024}.
-To date, it remains elusive which manner predominantly occurs in AlScN.
-This is limited by the sizes of the supercells employed in the DFT-based simulations, which may prevent an accurate quantification of domain wall propagation in the switching of (Al,Sc)N.

-Since recent experimental observations have highlighted the critical role of DWs in polarization reversal, it is thus crucial to develop large scale atomistic model able to deal with these extended boundaries.
-For instance, Schownweger \textit{et al.} directly imaged extended inversion boundaries using transmission electron microscopy \cite{schonweger_2023}, while Calderon {\it et al.} observed dynamic inversion domain structures consistent with known boundary types \cite{calderon_2023}.
-Furthermore, Wolff {\it et al.} revealed the atomically sharp structure of electric-field-induced vertical inversion DWs in AlScN, and identified residual N-polar spike domains at the electrode interface after polarization cycling \cite{wolff_2025}.
-These observations indicate that domain-wall-mediated processes are essential for polarization reversal, but existing studies remain limited in scope.
-Therefore, the development of large scale model and the systematic investigation on the domain-wall-based polarization switching is needed.
-This may clarify how domain walls govern the switching mechanism, and how factors such as electric field and Sc concentration influence the underlying physics.